ZhizhkunAV/rest_api/README.md

 - ✓ Put method - change user data
 - ✓ Post method - successful creation of a new user
 - ✓ Delete method - successful deletion of a user
-- ✓ Method Post - Check for unsuccessful user registration
+- ✓ Post method - check for unsuccessful user registration

 <a id="console"></a>